-However, with two similar sizes speakers, one being normal the other waterproof, the waterproof speaker will usually deliver softer sounds than the standard speaker.
-This is owing to the way waterproof speakers are designed and the restrictions in their surroundings.
+However, with two similar sizes speakers, one being regular and the other waterproof, the waterproof speaker will usually deliver stronger sounds than the standard speaker.

-Fortunately, any sounds limitations in modern speakers are rare, and their design does not compromise sound quality.
+Fortunately, any sound limitations in modern speakers are rare, and their design does not compromise sound quality.

-It is easy to say that there are as many combinations of speakers in the world as cars driving every day.
-Owners are always trying to make new additions or improvements to their car audio system, therefore it is not easy to find two identical sound systems installed.
+Car owners often try to make new additions or improvements to their car audio systems.
+Therefore it is challenging to find two identical sound systems installed.

-If you own an off-roading vehicle or live in a part of the world where the rain can be constant, you may be wondering if you can save your speakers from being damaged, and the easiest way to do this is to purchase waterproof speakers.
+If you own an off-road vehicle or live in a part of the world where the rain can be consistent, you may be wondering if you can save your speakers from being damaged, and the easiest way to do this is to purchase waterproof speakers.

-If you take the time to purchase the right speakers, you can install waterproof speakers in your car that might sound even better than the standard speakers used in normal conditions.
+If you purchase the right speakers, they might sound even better than the standard speakers used in normal conditions.

-Although the majority of the speakers have a standard size, waterproof speakers can be more massive and will require changes to the mounting positions or other modifications that standard cars will not always be compatible with.
+Although the majority of the speakers have a standard size, waterproof speakers can be more massive, and some may require changes to the mounting positions or other modifications that standard cars will not always be compatible with.

-The easiest way for offroad cars is to install waterproof speakers on the roof bars, but finding good speakers for standard car locations is also not difficult.
+The easiest way for offroad cars is to install waterproof speakers on the roof bars, but finding good speakers for standard car locations is also easy.

 Many people install waterproof speakers in their car because they live close to coastal regions where the high humidity damage their current speakers.

-Having waterproof speakers in your car will mean that you can feel a lot more at ease, not letting your speakers ever be damaged by liquids inside or outside your vehicle.
+Waterproof speakers in your car will make you feel much more at ease, not letting liquids inside or outside your vehicle damage your speakers.

-Car owners who like to show off their speaker systems often install them to ensure that they can blast music to impress those around them even in the rain.
+Car owners who like to show off their speaker systems often install them to ensure they can blast music to impress those around them, even in the rain.

-There are several ways of making existing speakers waterproof, with some sealants or special casings that let you keep water away with ease.
-When you install the normal speakers in your car, you can sometimes see easy ways of making the entire compartment waterproof as well.
+There are several ways of making existing speakers waterproof, with some sealants or special casings that let you keep water away quickly, but those will not guarantee that water will never enter the speakers and will not damage them.

-Car speakers are not waterproof but that is not the end of the world.
-Keeping water away from them is however much easier than making them waterproof.
+Car speakers are not waterproof, but that is not the world’s end.
+Keeping water away from them is much easier than making them waterproof.

-As you see, installing waterproof speakers could save you money, headaches, and a lot of time.
-Just be sure to have the right song playing when you first test the full system together.
+Installing waterproof speakers could save you money, headaches, and time.
+Just be sure to have the right song playing when you first test the complete system together.